flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 When we create an object in C# by "newing up" a class, the value we get back is (by definition) a reference type and (by default) will have reference-based equality.
 However, it is possible to define the class in such a way that it behaves more like a value type (primarily, by overriding `operator ==()` and friends) in terms of equality.

 In C# 9.0, [records types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/equality-operators#record-types-equality) support the `==` and `!=` operators, automatically providing value equality semantics.

-#### Pure functions
-A function call is pure if you can replace the function call with the pre-computed result *without affecting behaviour*.
-For a function to be pure, it must adhere to the following:
-* The function return value must be *entirely* based on the input parameters it receives
-  * These input parameters may only be data or other pure functions
-* It must not mutate (modify) any of its input parameters
-* It must not trigger any side-effects (such as writing to disk, network calls etc)

-NB: You might encounter a similar term "referential transparency" - which is essentially the same thing but a weaker guarantee as it allows _insignificant_ side-effects (such as writing to the console or logging).

-* A function `md5Sum` that computes the MD5 hash of a given input string is pure as you can replace the function call with the pre-computed MD5 hash for the string.
-* `DateTime.Now` (which returns the current system time in C#) and `Guid.NewGuid` (generates a new GUID) are *not* pure because each time you call them you get a different result.
-* A function `createPerson` that takes a couple of strings (`firstName` and `lastName`) as input parameters and combines them into a data-structure including a GUID `personId` (generated with `Guid.NewGuid`) is *not* pure because `createPerson` _calls_ an impure function.
-* A function `addToCart` which takes a shopping-cart data structure `cart`, a `productId` and `quantity` and updates the cart in-place is *not* pure, because it mutates the `cart` parameter.
-  * If instead `addToCart` returned a *new* cart (rather than updating in-place) then it would be pure.
-* A function `calculateRiskProfile` which transforms its input parameters, makes a HTTP `GET` web-service call and massages the response from the web-service is *not* pure because of the web-service call:
-  * the web-service is a black-box and it's implementation could change at any point in time;
-  * the web-service call goes over the network.
-The network could be down, the request could time-out etc.

-Pure functions are great because:
-* They're super easy to test.
-You can literally treat them as a black-box "does the function do what it says on the tin?" - given these inputs, does it produce the correct output.
-  * Additionally, intermediate results from a chain of pure functions makes finding a [seam](https://www.informit.com/articles/article.aspx?p=359417&seqNum=3) trivial!
-* They make code easy to reason about.
-The signature of the function (inputs & output types) largely describes what the function does.
-Avoiding [primitive obsession](https://wiki.c2.com/?PrimitiveObsession) helps even further in this regard.
-* They facilitate parallelization.
-If you have an array of items to be processed and a function `processItem` which takes a single such item as an input, you can spin up lots of threads/tasks and give them a chunk of items, not needing to worry about interactions between the calls.
-This kind of code is extremely scalable.
-* They're easily reusable.
-Since the function is guaranteed not to have any unwanted side-effects (by definition!) you can reference it anywhere you need it.
-* The results from a pure-function can be cached indefinitely!
-There's no need to worry about the results becoming stale.

-See this [post](https://medium.com/@juntomioka/why-pure-functions-are-so-good-7f7759021c35) for more on the benefits of pure functions.

-Note for C# programmers: You could consider decorating methods with the `[Pure]` attribute to indicate intent to other developers.

-If you're a FP practitioner, _most_ of the code you write will be expressed in pure-functions - which leads us to the next section: Isolation of side-effects.

 #### Isolation of side-effects
 So you're following along, you've probably concluded